ghanlohar/JS/README.md

 Promises
 ========================================
+The promise constructor takes one argument, a callback with two parameters, resolve and reject.
+Do something within the callback, perhaps async, then call resolve if everything worked, otherwise call reject.

 1. What happens when we return a nonpromise value in resolve or reject in JS promise?
 Ans: It will resolve this promise with the retruned non promise value. if we are not returning a value(automatically fn returns undefined) this will resolve(not reject) with undefined passed in next promise.